CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

 Application-oriented system modeling and optimization
 =====================================================

-**How to lower an AI/ML model to simulated RISC-V hardware for system-level exploration?** The goal of this tutorial is to introduce the attendees to architectural simulation targeting machine learning workloads.
+*i.e. how to lower an AI/ML model to simulated RISC-V hardware for system-level exploration*

+The goal of this tutorial is to introduce the attendees to architectural simulation targeting machine learning workloads.
 The main tool we will be using to model a sample RISC-V system and run applications on top is
 \ `gem5 <https://www.gem5.org/>`__\ .
 The ML benchmarks are derived from
 ONNX files, translated into machine-optimized code and executed though a ligthweight runtime.
 This process is carried out with the help of the